 Sloppy editing or no editing is just a no, especially for beauty videos.
 If you want to turn your hobby into a way to earn money online, viewers need to see what you're doing clearly to really get value from watching a tutorial.
 If you have a lot of transition mistakes or your audio quality makes it difficult to hear your instructions, subscribers will feel like you don't really care about their viewing experience, which damages your viewer engagement.

 Since this is a freelance job, you'll want to be careful about the initial money you spend.
 Luckily, there are now plenty of affordable editing software options to choose from.
-In CNET's list of best video editor software, Shotcut, VideoPad, and VSDC Free Video Editor are a few of the top contenders chosen by the editor.
+We recommend checking out Avasam.com's article for best video editing software for an in-depth view of all the top editing software out in the market today.
 So I hope those give you a good idea of where to start with video editing.
 Since they're free to try, check them out and see what works best for your editing style, then you can make extra money as your videos become monetized without breaking the bank on expensive software from the get go.

 2. Interact with the people supporting you